-It was in May 2012, after my first colonoscopy, at the age of 51 that I first learned of Attenuated Familial Adenomatous Polyposis (AFAP).
-AFAP is a subtype of a condition known as familial adenomatous polyposis (FAP), which causes an increased number of colon polyps and therefore an increased risk of colon cancer in the people who have it.
+Daniel Shockley: It was in May 2012, at the age of 51, when I first learned of Attenuated Familial Adenomatous Polyposis (AFAP) after my first colonoscopy.
 As a retired member of the Navy, the procedure was conducted by Dr. Fernando Ona of the Veteran Affairs Spark M. Matsunaga Medical Center (VAMC), Hawaii.

 The outcome revealed a large mass in my colon and 100 polyps embedded throughout my colon, rectum and anus.
-Based on these findings I was immediately referred to the Tripler Army Medical Center (TAMC), Hawaii for a consultation with their Certified Genetic Counselor, and DNA testing was conducted.
+Based on these findings I was immediately referred to the Tripler Army Medical Center (TAMC), Hawaii for a consultation with their Certified Genetic Counselor, Susan Donlon, in which DNA testing was conducted.

-The DNA results revealed I had the gene mutation, Adenomatous Polyposis Coli (APC), confirming the diagnosis of AFAP which is estimated to affect less than 0.03% of the world population.
-I had numerous follow-ups with my surgeon and genetic counselor and was encouraged to read about AFAP to better familiarize myself with this condition.
+The DNA results revealed I had the gene mutation, Adenomatous Polyposis Coli (APC), confirming the diagnosis of AFAP which is estimated to affect less than 0.03% of the global population.
+I had numerous follow-ups with my surgeon, Dr. Ronald Gagliano, along with Susan Donlon and was encouraged to read about AFAP to better familiarize myself with this condition.

-While at one of these appointments, I was informed that if the large mass and polyps are left unattended there is a 100% chance of them developing into colon cancer.
+It was during these visits I was informed if the large mass and polyps are left unattended there is a 100% chance of them developing into colon cancer.
 It was determined, based on the best practices of medicine, that I would need total-proctocolectomy with ileostomy surgery.
 This type of surgery removes the entire colon, rectum and anus.

+Leading up to my surgery I was conducting my own research on AFAP, the surgical procedure and life after surgery.
 The surgery was successfully conducted at TAMC July 2012.
 As a result, I have an ostomy pouching system, a prosthetic medical device that provides a means for the collection of waste.

 I embraced being diagnosed with AFAP from the beginning and have undergone what is considered to be lifesaving and life changing surgery.
-My mindset from the onset can be best described as: I tend not to think about things I am unable to control, Medical issues I am unable to control.
+My mindset from the onset can be best described as: I tend not to think about things I am unable to control.
+Medical issues I am unable to control.